-When the representative is Then An adult child under age 22 or a tax dependent Eligibility or customer costs.
+When the representative is Then Eligibility or customer costs.
 See MA1502N for specific policy on changes to household members.

 5) Representative's Address Changes

 When the customer's representative is NOT one of the family or household members listed in sections 2 through 4 above, an address change for the representative does not affect the customer's eligibility, share of cost or premium amount.